rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

   - TriggerAttributesValidator (SDKCF-6399)
   - BuildVersionChecker (SDKCF-6513)
 * SDKCF-6547: Fixed impression is not incremented when tooltip campaign is displayed.
+* SDKCF-6518: Fixed and suppressed some SonarCloud code smells.

 ### 7.4.0 (2023-04-24)
 * SDKCF-6321: Updated detekt version to `1.22.0`.